 I know that much of what we women think and feel about our bodies are a response to the way our men love to look at women, and we women can’t help but compare ourselves to the women he’s looking at, usually unfavourably.

-But a gay man opening a woman’s eyes to looking at herself differently?
+But a gay man opening a woman’s eyes to looking at herself differently, I thought?
 That shrill over-the-top Carson guy?
 How can that possibly work?

 Anyway, then onto a shopping trip where Carson teaches Mary how to dress to flatter her shape and proportions, and she’s clearly having a blast.
 Next, the makeover and semi-naked photoshoot.
 Finally, Mary and Carson head out into the street to ask passers-by what they think of Mary’s semi-naked photograph projected up on the wall of a nearby highrise.
 All we see are people saying: she’s gorgeous, a real woman, hot, attractive, she’s a beautiful real woman and not a walking stick, and so on.
 And Mary is beaming, no sign of the tears from half an hour (four days) before.

 Of course, we’d all love this kind of transformation.

 I’m not sure I’d have liked to do it on international TV, but still, the idea’s good.